 More about Anthony DeStefano

-Anthony DeStefano is the best-selling author of twenty Christian books for adults and children, including This Little Prayer of Mine, I Just Can’t Take it Anymore! and Little Star.
+Anthony DeStefano is the best-selling author of twenty Christian books for adults and children, including Our Lady’s Wardrobe, This Little Prayer of Mine, and Little Star.
 He hosts a TV series, A Travel Guide to Life, on the Eternal Word Television Network (EWTN).
 He is also a pilot, businessman, and long-time pro-life advocate who has worked with Fr.
 Frank Pavone.
 To find out more about him or his books, drop by his website.